Elpidio Quirino Avenue

 Elpidio Quirino Avenue, also known simply as Quirino Avenue, is a major north-south collector road in Parañaque, southern Metro Manila, Philippines.
 It is a four-lane undivided arterial running parallel to Roxas Boulevard and its extension, the Manila–Cavite Expressway, to the west from Baclaran at Parañaque's border with Pasay in the north to San Dionisio right by the border with Las Piñas in the south.
-It is a continuation of Harrison Avenue from Pasay and was originally a segment of the coastal highway called Calle Real.
+It is a continuation of F.B.
+Harrison Street from Pasay and was originally a segment of the coastal highway called Calle Real.
 The entire road is a component of Radial Road 2 (R-2) of Manila's arterial road network, while its segment south of NAIA Road is a component of National Route 62 (N62) of the Philippine highway network.
 It was named after President Elpidio Quirino.
 The road's name is also applied alternatively to Diego Cera Avenue in Las Piñas.

 Route description

 The street starts at the intersection with F.B.
-Harrison Avenue, Redemptorist Road and Taft Avenue (Taft Avenue Extension) near Baclaran station, the current terminus of the elevated Manila LRT-1.
-It travels south across the crowded marketplace of Baclaran just behind the popular Baclaran Church and crosses Airport Road into barangay Tambo.
-The street then runs parallel to the Estero de Tripa de Gallina to the east which serves as Parañaque's border with Pasay and heads for the junction with NAIA Road and the elevated NAIA Expressway.
+Harrison Street, Redemptorist Road and Taft Avenue (Taft Avenue Extension) near Baclaran station, the current terminus of the elevated Manila LRT-1.
+It travels south across the crowded marketplace of Baclaran, just behind the popular Baclaran Church, and crosses Airport Road into barangay Tambo.
+The street then runs parallel to the Estero de Tripa de Gallina to the east, which serves as Parañaque's border with Pasay, and heads for the junction with NAIA Road and the elevated NAIA Expressway.
 A few hundred meters south, the road enters the barangay Don Galo and crosses the Parañaque River into the old center (poblacion) of Parañaque called La Huerta.
-It then curves slightly upon reaching the St. Andrew's Cathedral and straightens back as it heads south into barangay San Dionisio.
+It then curves slightly upon reaching St. Andrew's Cathedral and straightens back as it heads south into barangay San Dionisio.
 The road intersects with Victor Medina Street near the Kabihasnan Entrance to the Manila-Cavite Expressway and ends just a few hundred meters south as it enters barangay Manuyo Uno in Las Piñas, where it continues as Diego Cera Avenue.